mathesse/mathesse.github.io/_posts/tech/2017-03-14-example-cbdb-chgis-database.md

 ### Databases

-- [China BIographical Database (CBDB)]( http://projects.iq.harvard.edu/cbdb):a freely accessible relational database with biographical information about approximately **360,000 individuals as of April 2015**, primarily from the 7th through 19th centuries.
+- [China Biographical Database (CBDB)]( http://projects.iq.harvard.edu/cbdb):a freely accessible relational database with biographical information about approximately **360,000 individuals as of April 2015**, primarily from the 7th through 19th centuries.
 - [China Historical GIS Database (CHGIS)]( https://www.fas.harvard.edu/~chgis/data/):was launched in January 2001 to establish a database of populated places and historical administrative units for the period of Chinese history between *221 BCE* and *1911 CE*.

 ### Software

-- [DB Browser for SQLite](http://sqlitebrowser.org/): open source tool compatiable with SQLite, works for OS X.
+- [DB Browser for SQLite](http://sqlitebrowser.org/): open source tool compatible with SQLite, works for OS X.
 - [Quantum GIS (QGIS)](http://www.qgis.org/en/site/):Open Source Geographic Information System (GIS) licensed under the GNU General Public License.
 QGIS is an official project of the Open Source Geospatial Foundation (OSGeo).

 ### Procedure